 The remuneration of Mr Kelaher is set by the Board and is based on a market review of the level of remuneration required to attract and retain a high calibre individual suitable for the role.
 During the financial year ended 30 June 2011, Mr Kelaher received a remuneration package comprising fixed remuneration of \$990,000 including \$60,000 Director's fees paid directly by DKN Financial Group Limited.
-Mr Kelaher was entitled to a total STI opportunity of up to a maximum of \$680,000 based on achievement of superior performance against set targets determined by the Remuneration and Nominations Committee.
-In July 2011 the Remuneration and Nominations Committee assessed Mr Kelaher's performance against those targets and determined an STI amount of \$612,000.
+Mr Kelaher was entitled to a total STI opportunity of up to a maximum of \$680,000 Disector's fees paid directly by DKN Financial Group Limited.
+Mr Kelaher was entitled to a total STI and Nominations Committee.
+In July 2011 the Remuneration and Nominations Committee assessed Mr Kelaher's performance against those targets and etermined an STI amount of \$612,000.